RP

 Check egg quality

-Egg and sour cream or plain yogurt are the ingredients most likely to affect freshness, texture, and timing for Classic Banana Bread.
+Egg and sour cream or plain yogurt are the ingredients most likely to affect freshness and texture.

 Package check